mspnp/samples/Reliability/SLAEstimator/Readme.md

     Service.cs
     ServiceCategory.cs
   Pages/
 ```

 For the project to build, **these files must exist with exact filenames**:

-* `public/index.html` is the page template;
+* `public/index.html` is the page template
-* `src/index.js` is the JavaScript entry point.
+* `src/index.js` is the JavaScript entry point

- ## How to use the SLA estimator ?
+ ## How to use the SLA estimator

- The web application's user interface is similar to the Azure Pricing calculator, so if you are familiarized with it you will easily be able to create your own estimations.
-You can select you service categories from the menu on the left, when you select you category, the related services will display on the main panel.
-Alternatively you can serch for services by using the alphabetic search box.
+The web application's user interface is similar to the Azure Pricing calculator, so if you are familiarized with that you will easily be able to create your own estimations.
+You can select your service categories from the menu on the left.
+When you select you category, the related services will display on the main panel.
+Alternatively you can search for services by using the alphabetic search box.

- When you click on a service, you are selecting it and it will be added to the estimate section below, while you keep on adding services the composite estimate will be automatically calculated.
-Alternatively you can select in which tier you want the service to be included by using the tier dropdown list so if you decide to include more than one tier you will see the composite SLA calculated per tier and the total composite SLA.
+When you click on a service, you are selecting it and it will be added to the estimate section below.
+While you keep on adding services the composite estimate will be automatically calculated.
+Alternatively, you can select in which tier you want the service to be included by using the tier dropdown list; so if you decide to include more than one tier you will see the composite SLA calculated per tier and the total composite SLA.

- ## How to save you SLA estimation
+ ## How to save your SLA estimation

- You SLA estimation will be automatically saved to your browser's local storage, whenever you select and add a service to you estimation, it will be saved.
-If you close you browser and re-open it you will se you last changes.
+You SLA estimation will be automatically saved to your browser's local storage, whenever you select and add a service to your estimation, it will be saved.
+If you close your browser and re-open it you will see your last changes.